-A specific analysis has been performed to evaluate the quality of EAS6 system including tides to verify its ability to reproduce the tidal amplitudes and phases of each tidal component.
-This is performed by means of an harmonic analysis based on 6 months period applied to the hourly sea level fields.
-Figure 25 shows the location of the tide gauges that have been used for this analysis, different colours represent different areas of the basin, while the numbers refer to the tide gauges listed in the following table.
+A specific analysis has been performed to evaluate the quality of EAS7 system which includes tides to verify its ability to reproduce the tidal amplitudes and phases of each tidal component.
+This validation analysis is performed by means of an harmonic analysis based on six-months period of hourly sea level field.
+Figure 28 shows the location of the tide gauges that have been used for this analysis, different colours represent different areas of the basin, while the numbers refer to the tide gauges listed in the following Table 12.